 In Ontario, midwives are registered health care professionals who provide primary care for low-risk pregnancies.
 Midwives are experts in normal birth and provide safe, researched-based, and personalized care for pregnant people and new babies.
 Midwifery care is free to Ontario residents, with or without OHIP.
 When you choose a midwife as your care-provider, you are choosing a distinct style of maternity care, focused on childbirth as a normal healthy process.
 The following three main principles are central to Ontario midwifery: Continuity of Care, Informed Choice and Choice of Birthplace.

-Choice of Birthplace: As experts in normal birth, midwives provide care to clients during labour and birth, at home or in a hospital.
+As experts in normal birth, midwives provide care to clients during labour and birth, at home or in a hospital.
 During your pregnancy, your midwife will provide support and information to help you decide where you would like to plan to have your baby.
 She may make recommendations for place of birth based on safety.
-At Sages-Femmes Rouge Valley Midwives, we offer a “Choice of Birthplace” information evening once every two months, which is an opportunity for clients, family members and/or friends to learn more about the risks and benefits of both home and hospital birth.
+At Sages-Femmes Rouge Valley Midwives, we attend births at Scarborough Health Network-Centenary and General hospital and at Lakeridge Health-Ajax and Pickering hospital.
 Either way, your midwife will be the person who delivers your baby, unless a complication arises.
 During your labour there is usually one midwife who is mainly responsible for providing care for you during the labour, the birth and in the first hours after the birth.
 Close to the time of delivery, a second midwife also attends who is mainly responsible for your newborn.